GSA/Section508.gov/_pages/training/2018-05-08-tools-coordinator-listing.md

 Agency Section 508 Program Managers (PMs) are your first point of contact for questions about IT accessibility.
 Find your agency’s designated Section 508 PM below.

 If your agency doesn't have a designated Section 508 PM, contact your agency CIO office for assistance.
-To update this list, please contact us at <section.508@gsa.gov>.
+To update this list, please email us at <section.508@gsa.gov> with the Section 508 PM's name, phone number and email address.

 ## Departments and CFO Act Agencies